ralkhamesie/Graph_MST/README.md

 # Graph_MST
-This code was written to complete a project requirement CPCS 324 under the supervision of Dr. Mai Fadel.
-Several sources were used to write the code, the most important of which are:
+This code was written to complete a project requirement CPCS 324 under the supervision of Dr. Mai Fadel.\n Several sources were used to write the code, the most important of which are:
 [1] Levitin, A. (2011).
 Introduction to the Design and Analysis of Algorithms (3rd ed.).
 Pearson.